HHayman/M19/README.md

 SigStack(Subdirectory = "SubDirectory", OutputFileName = "OutputFileName", ORlow = "0.5", ORhigh = "2", pval = "0.1", Palette = "Greyscale")
 ```

-*Subdirectory - A subdirectory of your working directory, in which you
+-   Subdirectory - A subdirectory of your working directory, in which
-store your comparison files. *OutputFileName - A name for your final
+    you store your comparison files.
+-   OutputFileName - A name for your final output file.
-outpt file. *ORlow - The lower boundary for your OR.
-DMGs with an odds
+-   ORlow - The lower boundary for your OR.
+DMGs with an odds ratio
-ratio between this value and your ORhigh will be excluded.Default value
+    between this value and your ORhigh will be excluded.Default value is
+    0.5.
-is 0.5. *ORhigh - The upper boundary for your OR.
-DMGs with an odds
+-   ORhigh - The upper boundary for your OR.
+DMGs with an odds ratio
-ratio between this value and your ORlow will be excluded.Default value
+    between this value and your ORlow will be excluded.Default value
+    is 2.
-is 2. *pval - Your chosen cut off for ‘statistical significance’.
+-   pval - Your chosen cut off for ‘statistical significance’.
+Default
-Default value is 0.05. *Palette - Choose your colour palette; greyscale,
+    value is 0.05.
+-   Palette - Choose your colour palette; greyscale, blue, red, pink,
-blue, red, pink, green.
+    green.
 Default palette is greyscale.

 ![A SigStack
 example.](https://github.com/HHayman/M19/raw/main/images/SigStack_Example.TIFF)